 Make sure to inform your doctor about any medication that you are currently taking.
 Some medications, including over-the-counter medication, can increase the risk of side effects.

 Types of phototherapy include:

 Treatment over a large area may be treated in a treatment unit.
 You can stand in this unit during treatment.
 Smaller areas may be treated with smaller units.
 A laser treatment will use a laser light that is focused on the specific area.

 The first treatment is usually very short, even a few seconds.
 Your phototherapy sessions will vary in length.
 It will depend on your skin type and the strength of the light chosen by your doctor.
 Treatments rarely last longer than a few minutes.

-Treatment for skin conditions generally requires several treatments each week.
-The length of treatment will depend the type of phototherapy:
+Generally, several treatments are required each week.
+The length of treatment will depend on the type of phototherapy:

 Treatments will continue until your skin is clear.
 Sometimes, occasional maintenance treatments are needed.
-The maintenance sessions can usually be done right in your doctor’s office, or even with a home UV light unit.
+The maintenance sessions can usually be done in your doctor’s office or with a home UV light unit.

 You may feel a warm sensation on your skin, similar to a mild sunburn.
 Your doctor can recommend medication if you have discomfort after treatment.

 It is important to avoid natural sunlight when you are receiving UV light treatment:

 Your doctor should regularly examine your skin for skin cancer.
 UV light exposure from sunlight causes skin cancer.
 Long-term PUVA treatment can also increase the risk of skin cancer.
 No studies have found a direct link from nbUVB phototherapy to skin cancer.